logjay/minecraft_relay_bot/README.md

-# RelayBot - Minecraft x Discord bot
+# CapitalismBot - Minecraft x Discord bot
 A Discord bot that relays messages to/from a Minecraft server.

 ## Major features